Signed in as:

 It is important to remember that there are real benefits to thinking differently.
 Many dyslexic people show strengths in areas such as reasoning and in visual and creative fields.
 Indeed many successful dyslexic people are household names!

-The BDA website outlines the main symptoms of dyslexia, broken down into different age-groups: Early Years, Primary, Secondary, Adult.
+The British Dyslexia Association (BDA) website outlines the main symptoms of dyslexia, broken down into different age-groups: Early Years, Primary, Secondary, Adult.

 For further details, please visit: https://www.bdadyslexia.org.uk/dyslexia/about-dyslexia/signs-of-dyslexia